Retirement relationships can be complicated

 The fall out of falling out

-Related article: Commuication is essential in estate planning
+Related article: Communication is essential in estate planning

 Related article: Financial Tips for second marriages

-Make sure a good lawyer looks at each parties’ situation prior to agreeing to cohabiting!
+Make sure a good lawyer looks at each parties’ situation prior to agreeing to cohabit!
 Why?
 Because it is complicated!